coopernetes/cka-lab-environment/README.md

 32GB + Intel Xeon E1231v3 CPU on the host machine.

 Six (6) virtual machines act as the cluster.
-* Three (3) Debian 11 VMs acting as cluster master, API server and etcd.
+* Three (3) Ubuntu 22.04 VMs acting as cluster master, API server and etcd.
 3GB/2CPU
   - kubeadm, kubelet and kubectl
   - keepalived + haproxy for high availability.
 See [options for software load balancing](https://github.com/kubernetes/kubeadm/blob/main/docs/ha-considerations.md#options-for-software-load-balancing) for details.
-* Three (3) Debian 11 VMs acting as worker nodes.
+* Three (3) Ubuntu 22.04 VMs acting as worker nodes.
 2GB/2CPU
   - kubelet

 Each server has two NICs, one host-only private network (192.168.56.0/24) and the other bridged to the host for Internet access (192.168.1.0/24).